Binge Watching Old TV Shows ~ That’s Entertainment!

 But I am already beyond the half a century mark (50+).
 Video streaming is a new form of entertainment, that wasn’t around when I was growing up.
 So I am going to take advantage of video streaming sites like Netflix, Hulu, YouTube, Viki, etc. In particular, I plan to enjoy all of those old TV shows that I remember watching on television when I was younger and also TV series that I never got a chance to watch when they were being aired.

 Binge watching is necessary because there are so many seasons/episodes.
 If I view one a week or one a day, it might take 100 years!
 LOL.
+Sometimes I also enjoy binge watching movies incertain genres.
+Perhaps, you might enjoy bing watching Movies About Second World War.

 Star Trek and Beyond!